Mental health and well being

 Ms Simmonds is our mental health first aider.

 Our Early Help Family Support Worker is Wendy Poutney.
 She works with our children on issues and concerns such as anxiety, worries, low mood, friendships etc. Wendy works in both school with children in small groups or 1:1 as well as working at home in partnerships with our families.
-If you would like more information about the services Wendy can offer, please contact Ms Simmonds Or Miss Platt in the first instance.
+If you would like more information about the services Wendy can offer, please contact Ms Simmonds in the first instance.

 As a school we are helping the children to 'let go of their worries' through various techniques: